heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 ## Common pitfalls

-When using the Java IO API, you need to set the character encoding when you read or write text data.
-If you do not set the character encoding, the default character encoding will be used, which is not what you want.
+Always set the character encoding when you read or write text data.
+If you do not set the character encoding, the default character encoding will be used, which is not what you want as it can differ from other systems.

-When using the Java IO API, you need to open and close a file before and after reading or writing data.
+Always close the file after you have read or written data.
+If you do not close the file, you might lose data or corrupt the file as other processes might not

+Always handle errors when you read or write data.
+If you do not handle errors, your program might crash and leave the files in an inconsistent state.

-The class `PrintWriter` is a subclass of the `Writer` class that is used to write text data.
-It is a very useful class to write text data as it provides many convenience methods to write text data.
+While reading the Java IO API, you might encounter the class `PrintWriter`.
+The `PrintWriter` class is a subclass of the `Writer` class that is used to write text data.
+It provides many conveniences where you do not have to handle the `flush()` and `close()` methods yourself.
 However, it does not handle errors properly as it does not throw exceptions when an error occurs.
-It is better to use the `BufferedWriter` class to write text data.
+We will ask you not to use the `PrintWriter` class in this course.
+It is better to use the `BufferedWriter` class to write text data and handle errors properly.

+You might also encounter the `System.lineSeparator()` method.
 The `System.lineSeparator()` method returns the end of line character(s) for the current operating system.
 As it is a system-dependent property, it is better to set a constant for the end of line character(s) in your program.